strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/get-started/devices.md

 Devices usually ship within three days.

-When you're done ordering devices, you can review
+When you're done ordering devices, you can check the devices you ordered in [Microsoft Managed Desktop Admin portal](https://aka.ms/mmdportal).
+Under **Inventory**, select **Devices**.

+When devices arrive, distribute them to your employees.
+There's no additional set up, or configuration required.